kellsthepenguin/weeper/README.md

 # Weeper

-The other web frameworks are too boring so, i created this repository.
+other web frameworks are too boring so, i created this repository.
-(works on deno)